WHAT YOU'LL LEARN

-Diabetic retinopathy is the number one cause of blindness in people 20-74 years of age, and healthcare professionals can decrease the risk of blindness in about two thirds of these patients if diagnosed and treated in the early stages.
-The National Committee for Quality Assurance states that only 40% of the diabetic population are screened for diabetic retinopathy using traditional screening methods.
+is the number one cause of blindness in people 20-74 years of age, and healthcare professionals can decrease the risk of blindness in about two-thirds of these patients if diagnosed and treated in the early stages.
+The National Committee for Quality Assurance states that only 40% of the diabetic population is screened for diabetic retinopathy using traditional screening methods.

 Screening methods aren’t reaching enough of the diabetic population, and now there aren’t enough eyecare professionals available to fill in the gaps.
 How can we meet these future demands and properly manage such a large volume of diabetic patients?
 This course will emphasize how diagnostic imaging can efficiently assist eyecare providers in staging diabetic retinopathy for better management, and how telemedicine screenings can increase accessibility to care and make detection of diabetic retinopathy earlier.

 Reviewing the Stages and Management of Diabetic Retinopathy

 It’s important to recognize the stages of retinopathy in order to determine an appropriate follow-up and treatment plan.
 Diabetic retinopathy falls into two main classes: nonproliferative and proliferative, the latter having a greater potential for serious visual consequences.
 Decades of clinical research from major studies including the Diabetic Retinopathy Study (DRS) and the Early Treatment Diabetic Retinopathy Study (ETDRS) has led to the development of a severity scale and management plan for diabetic retinopathy, which is summarized in the American Academy of Ophthalmology’s Preferred Practice Pattern (Figure 1 & 2).

 Diabetic Retinopathy Disease Severity Scale and International Clinical Diabetic Retinopathy Disease Severity Scale